mozerpol/NotesFromLearning/ExperimentsWithFPGA/5/README.md

 As before I divided this issue into two parts.
 The first is about library from *EP*, next is my own library. <br/>
+Ok, so how it works?
 During idle we have logic one, so our receiver wait for logic zero, which means the start of transmission.
 At this point we should run our internal clock for measuring when we have data bits.
 It's very important.
 We would like to know when we're sure when we have the new bit.
 So we must read data not during rising edge of this bit, but in the middle.
 It sounds a little bit complicated, but I